Artinian algebras and Jordan type: Constructions, examples, and commuting Jordan types.

 Since $A$ is a bigraded idealization it is easy to see that $H(A)=(1,5,6,5,1)$.
 Since the partial derivatives $x\circ F=U^{[3]}, y\circ F=UV^{[2]}$ and $z\circ F=U^{[2]}V$ are algebraically dependent, by the Gordan-Noether criterion (\cite{GorN,Go,MW}) the Hessian Hess$_F=0$.
 By the Maeno-Watanabe criterion (\cite{MW}, \cite[Theorem 3.76]{H-W}) this implies that $A$ fails the strong Lefschetz Property.
 On the other hand it is easy to see that $u+v$ is a WL element for $A$.
-Since $A$ is not strong Lefschetz, the Jordan decomposition $P_\ell$ for $\ell=u+v+x+y+z$ (a generic-enough linear form) is by Theorem \ref{sfPeqthm}(i) less in the dominance order than the conjugate $H(A)^\vee=(5,3,3,3,3,1)$; since $A$ has WLP, $P_\ell $ has the same number of parts as $H(A)^\vee$, namely the Sperner number $H(A)_\max=6$.
-That $\ell^4\not=0$ in $A$ the string $S_1=(1,\ell,\ell^2,\ell^3,\ell^4)$ so $P_\ell$ has a part 5; since $P_\ell<(5,3^4,1)$ and has 6 parts the only possibility is $P_\ell =(5,3,3,3,2,2)$.
-By Proposition \ref{SLJTprop} since $A$ is standard graded, has unimodal Hilbert function, and is not strong Lefschetz, $A$ cannot have an element -- even non-homogeneous -- that has strong Lefschetz Jordan type. \end{example}

-R. Gondim gives many further examples, using special bihomogeneous forms.
-R. Gondim and G. Zappal\`{a} have determined further graded Gorenstein algebras that are non-unimodal, sometimes completely non-unimodal (with decreasing Hilbert function from $h_1$ to $h_{j/2}$, then increasing to degree $j-1$): they accomplish this by using properties of complexes to choose a suitable bihomogeneous dual generator $f\in \mathfrak F$ \cite{GoZ}.
+Since $A$ is not strong Lefschetz, the Jordan decomposition $P_\ell$ for $\ell=u+v+x+y+z$ (a generic-enough linear form) is by Theorem \ref{thm:JtIneq} less in the dominance order than the conjugate $H(A)^\vee=(5,3^4,1)$; since $A$ has WLP, $P_\ell $ has the same number of parts as $H(A)^\vee$, namely the Sperner number $H(A)_\max=6$.
+Since $\ell^4\not=0$ in $A$, the string $S_1=(1,\ell,\ell^2,\ell^3,\ell^4)$ so $P_\ell$ has a part 5; since $P_\ell<(5,3^4,1)$ and has 6 parts the only possibility is $P_\ell =(5,3,3,3,2,2)$, with Jordan degree type $\mathcal{P}_{\ell}=(\mathsf{5}_0,\mathsf{3}^3_1,\mathsf{2}_1,\mathsf{2}_2).$ By Proposition \ref{SLJTprop} since $A$ is standard graded, has unimodal Hilbert function, and is not strong Lefschetz, $A$ cannot have an element -- even non-homogeneous -- that has strong Lefschetz Jordan type. \end{example} R. Gondim gives many further examples, using special bihomogeneous forms.
+R. Gondim and G. Zappal\`{a} have determined further graded Gorenstein algebras that are non-unimodal, sometimes completely non-unimodal (with decreasing Hilbert function from $h_1$ to $h_{j/2}$, then increasing to degree $j-1$): they accomplish this by using properties of complexes to choose a suitable bihomogeneous dual generator $f\in \mathfrak{F}$ \cite{GoZ}.
+In a sequel work A. Cerminara, R. Gondim, G. Ilardi, F. Maddaloni study ``higher order'' $(d_1,d_2)$ AG Nagata idealizations determined by Macaulay dual forms $\sum\mu_ig_j$ where $\mu_i$ runs through the $d_1$ powers of one set $X_1,\ldots, X_r$ of variables, while $g_i\in \mathsf{k}[U_1,\ldots, U_s]_{d_2}$ have degree $d_2$: they show in specific cases that the idealization is not SL, but when $d_1\ge d_2$ they show it is WL \cite[Proposition~2.7]{CGIM}; their main results are related to geometric properties and ``simplicial'' Nagata polynomials (ibid.
+Theorem 3.5).
+A. Capasso, P. De Poi, and G. Ilardi generalize this work in \cite{CDI}.
+J. Mccullough and A. Seceleanu use idealization and a subtle choice of base level algebra to construct a new infinite sequence of quadratic Gorenstein rings with, in general, non-unimodal Hilbert functions, that are non-Koszul, with non-subadditive minimal resolutions (\cite[Theorem 4.3]{McSe}): they have not been studied for their Jordan types.